mauran/SimpleHue/README.md

 hue.turn_on(1)
 # Turn off the light
 hue.turn_off(1)
-# Set the colors of a light (id, saturation, brightness, heu)
+# Set the colors of a light (id, saturation, brightness, hue)
 hue.set_color(1, 254, 254, 10000)
 ```